Back to All Events

 Our events are recorded and on-demand to ticket holders for a month.
 Proceeds from ticket sales benefit UK museums, galleries and other arts-based organisations.

 How do we frame time when it is constantly on the move and nearly all art is static?
 First, perhaps with symbolic images, like the hour-glass, or the nails in Van Gogh’s boots?
-But iconography has to evolve, and become an agreed ‘language,’ and this becomes inadequate as the modern industrial world speeds up.
-In the industrializing 19th century we see the Impressionists’ rapid and cheeky images of an existential and changing world convey the pace of city life.
-Time is of the essence in the hectic “modern world” of Monet’s flag-waving Paris, but later with actual time-capture, as in the evolving colours around Monet’s corn stacks, he expresses the reality of day and night, Summer and Winter.
+But iconography must evolve, to become an agreed ‘language,’ and this becomes inadequate as the modern industrial world speeds up.
+In the 19th century we see the Impressionists’ rapid and cheeky images of a changing world convey the pace of city life as in Monet’s flag-waving Paris, and later, in the evolving colours around his corn stacks, how he actually captures time.

-Brushstrokes speed up, they get faster, and eventually disappears altogether annihilating human gestures in machine-made consumerist images of the 20th century.
-We find that boundaries blur and structures fracture.
+Brushstrokes speed up and eventually disappear, annihilating human gestures in the machine-made consumerist images of the 20th century.
 Finally, we see in the installations of Andy Goldsworthy, that in Nature herself, time is the great destroyer.
-So, there are answers, and examples, to show us how artists have expressed the tricky problems of conveying the fundamental principles of physics.
-We only have to work to find them.

 This is an online event hosted on Zoom which can be watched live with Q&A, or on-demand for one month afterwards.
 You will receive your link to access the event in your email confirmation and the on-demand link after the event ends.